ashleefv/ApplNumComp/paper.md

 With competency in both of these software environments, students could extend their skills into other programming languages such as C, Java, or FORTRAN as needed.
 Additional software tools including Git for version control and LaTeX for scientific communication are covered in the course.
 The course has been taught four times since 2016 to a total of 74 OSU students across 11 STEM disciplines.

+# Acknowledgments
+This material is based upon work supported by the National Science Foundation under Grant No. 1845117 and a minigrant from Computer Aids for Chemical Engineering Corp, both to Dr. Ford Versypt.

 # References